Anup Jalota

-Anup Jalota (born 29 July 1953) is an Indian singer, musician and actor, best known for his contributions to the bhajan and ghazal genre of Indian music.
+Anup Purushottamdas Jalota (born 29 July 1953) is an Indian singer, musician and actor, best known for his contributions to the bhajan and ghazal genre of Indian music.
 He is popularly known as the Bhajan Samraat.
 The Padma Shri was awarded to him by the Government of India in 2012.
 He was a contestant on the reality show Bigg Boss 12.

 Early life and background

-Anup Jalota was born in Nainital to an Indian Punjabi Hindu family and hails from the Sham Chaurasia gharana of Punjab.
+Anup Purushottamdas Jalota was born in Nainital to an Indian Punjabi Hindu family and hails from the Sham Chaurasia gharana of Punjab.
 He was educated at Lucknow's Bhatkhande Music Institute.
 His father, Purshottam Das Jalota, was also a bhajan singer.
 He also spent few years in Savarkundla, Gujarat in his early days.
-He has four siblings, two of which are younger brothers, Anil Jalota and Ajay Jalota and two of which are his younger sisters, Anjali Dhir and Anita Mehra.
-Ajay currently lives in California, USA.
+He also obtained a Bachelor of Arts degree from the University of Lucknow.

 Career

 Jalota started his musical career as a chorus singer in All India Radio.
 He is usually backed by a santoor player, dholak player, sarod player, sarangi player, violinist, sitar player, tabla player and guitarist.
 Some of his popular bhajans include Aisi Lagi Lagan, Main Nahi Makhan Khayo, Rang De Chunariya, Jag Me Sundar Hai Do Naam, and Chadariya Jhini Re Jhini.
 He was also the presenter of the program Dharam Aur Hum, telecast in Star Plus from 2002 to 2005.
 He met Jagadguru Shree Kripaluji Maharaj in Mumbai and agreed to release several CDs of his compositions.
 In 2008 he recorded the title song "Golden Memorable Yaadein" for the CD "Noorani Chehra", produced by Shaukat (Sam) Kassam to commemorate the Golden Jubilee of the Aga Khan.

 On 16 September 2018, Jalota entered Bigg Boss house in its twelfth season, as a contestant, along with Jasleen Matharu.

 Anup Jalota shared on Jay-Ho!
-The Jay Kumar Show that, over his 50-year career, he’s seen many talented singers who became very famous but couldn’t keep that fame.
-He thinks staying famous isn’t just about becoming popular, but also about keeping it through being humble, respectful, and professional.
-He stressed that it’s important not to let success make you arrogant and to treat every performance as a chance to connect with your audience.
+The Jay Kumar Show that, over his 50-year career, he's seen many talented singers who became very famous but couldn't keep that fame.
+He thinks staying famous isn't just about becoming popular, but also about keeping it through being humble, respectful, and professional.
+He stressed that it's important not to let success make you arrogant and to treat every performance as a chance to connect with your audience.